-Sensor Name

-A short name to help you identify the Sniffing Sensor.

-Devices Group

-Optional description used within the Console to group multiple components by location, role, etc.

-Graph Color

-The color used in graphs for this Sensor.
-The default color is a random one, but you can change it by entering another HTML color code or by clicking the drop-down menu.

-Sensor License

-The license used by the Sensor.
-WANGUARD provides all features; WANSIGHT does not provide traffic anomaly detection and reaction.

-Sensor Server

-The server running the Sensor.
-To add a new server, go to Configuration " Servers " + " Add Server.

-Sniffing Interface

-The network interface listened by the Sniffing Sensor.
-The Linux network interface naming convention is eth0 for the first Ethernet interface, eth1.900 for the second Ethernet interface with 802.1Q VLAN 900, etc.

-If the Sniffing Sensor server is deployed in-line, then this field must contain the network interface that receives the traffic entering your network.

-Link Speed IN / OUT

-The speed of the monitored link.
-If set, it is used to generate reports based on usage percentage.

-IP Zone
+- Sensor Name A short name to help you identify the Sniffing Sensor. - Devices Group Optional description used within the Console to group multiple components by location, role, etc. - Graph Color The color used in graphs for this Sensor.
+The default color is a random one, but you can change it by entering another HTML color code or by clicking the drop-down menu. - Sensor License The license used by the Sensor.
+WANGUARD provides all features; WANSIGHT does not provide traffic anomaly detection and reaction. - Sensor Server The server running the Sensor.
+To define a new server, go to Configuration " Servers " + " Add Server. - Sniffing Interface The network interface listened by the Sniffing Sensor.
+The Linux network interface naming convention is eth0 for the first Ethernet interface, eth1.900 for the second Ethernet interface with 802.1Q VLAN 900, etc. - If the Sniffing Sensor server is deployed in-line, then this field must contain the network interface that receives the traffic entering your network. - Link Speed IN / OUT The speed of the monitored link.
+If set, it is used to generate reports based on usage percentage. - IP Zone The Sensor needs an IP Zone from which to learn about your network and to extract persubnet settings. - IP Zones are documented in the IP Zones Setup chapter on page 45. - IP Validation This option can be used to distinguish the direction of the packets or to ignore certain IPs: - Off The Sensor analyzes all traffic, but you must enable MAC Validation to distinguish the direction of traffic. - On The Sensor analyzes the traffic that has the source and/or the destination IP in the selected IP

+Zone.